Roots and Radishes

 Print Recipe

-A basic formula for plant-based protein overnight oats AND non-plant-based overnight oats to pack an extra protein punch for nourishing, time-saving breakfasts.
+A true-and-true base formula for protein overnight oats for either plant-based or dairy versions!
+These oats pack an extra protein punch for extra nourishing, time-saving, and budget-friendly breakfasts.

 Ingredients